lightcopy/parquet-index/README.md

 - Indexed columns cannot be the same as partitioning columns
 - Append mode is not yet supported for Parquet table when creating index
 - Certain Spark versions are supported (see table below)

-> Project is **experimental and is in active development at the moment**.
-We are working to remove
-> limitations and add support for different versions.
-Any feedback, issues or PRs are welcome.

-> Documentation reflects changes in `master` branch, for specific version documentation, please
-> select version tag or branch.

 ## Requirements
 | Spark version | `parquet-index` latest version |